 Chris Hoene, executive director

-Chris Hoene became the CBP’s executive director in October 2012, bringing to the organization 15 years of strategic leadership in state and local policy research and advocacy.
+Chris Hoene joined the CBP as executive director in 2012.
 Prior to joining the CBP, he was director of the Center for Research & Innovation at the National League of Cities in Washington, DC, leading efforts to analyze trends in local and state government and promote constructive policy action on issues including public finance, economic development, governance, housing, sustainability, and infrastructure.
-Mr. Hoene previously worked for the Center on Budget and Policy Priorities and the Public Policy Institute of California.
+Chris previously worked for the Center on Budget and Policy Priorities and the Public Policy Institute of California.
 In 2010, he was inducted as a fellow of the National Academy of Public Administration for his service and expertise in the areas of public policy and government.
-Mr. Hoene holds a Ph.D. in political science from Claremont Graduate University and a bachelor’s degree in political science from the College of Idaho.
+Chris holds a Ph.D. in political science from Claremont Graduate University and a bachelor’s degree in political science from the College of Idaho.

-Steven Bliss became the CBP’s communications director in June 2011, bringing to the organization 20 years of experience in strategic communications, policy research, and advocacy.
-Prior to joining the CBP, Mr. Bliss was executive director of Renew Lehigh Valley, which works to promote urban revitalization and regional equity in eastern Pennsylvania.
-Mr. Bliss previously worked for several years as a San Francisco-based consultant specializing in policy research and analysis on housing, welfare, education, workforce development, public health, transportation, and regional economic development.
+Steven Bliss became the CBP’s communications director in 2011.
+Prior to joining the CBP, Steven was executive director of Renew Lehigh Valley, which works to promote urban revitalization and regional equity in eastern Pennsylvania.
+Steven previously worked for several years as a San Francisco-based consultant specializing in policy research and analysis on housing, welfare, education, workforce development, public health, transportation, and regional economic development.
 Among his clients were Abt Associates, MDRC, New York State Afterschool Network, Berkeley Policy Associates, and the University of California, Berkeley.
-Mr. Bliss is a graduate of Northwestern University and holds a master’s degree in literature from the University of California, Santa Cruz.
+Steven is a graduate of Northwestern University and holds a master’s degree in literature from the University of California, Santa Cruz.

-Scott Graves has analyzed health and human services issues for the CBP since 2002.
-Prior to joining the CBP, Mr. Graves worked as a researcher in Austin, Texas, for the Tomás Rivera Policy Institute, Consumers Union, and the Public Policy Clinic at the University of Texas, Austin.
+Scott Graves has worked for the California Budget Project since 2002, analyzing health, human services, child care, corrections, housing, and other budget and policy issues at the state and federal levels.
+Prior to joining the CBP, Scott worked as a researcher in Austin, Texas, for the Tomás Rivera Policy Institute, Consumers Union, and the Public Policy Clinic at the University of Texas at Austin.
 He also was a California executive fellow and worked as a reporter for newspapers in Arizona and California.
-Mr. Graves received a Ph.D. in political science from the University of Texas, Austin, and a bachelor's degree in government and journalism from California State University, Sacramento.
+Scott received a Ph.D. in political science from the University of Texas at Austin and a bachelor's degree in government and journalism from California State University, Sacramento.

 Jonathan Kaplan, SENIOR POLICY ANALYST

 Jonathan Kaplan joined the CBP as an educational policy analyst in 2006.
-Prior to joining the CBP, Mr. Kaplan taught law and United States history for seven years in Martinez, California, where he also served as chair of Alhambra High School's Social Science Department.
-Mr. Kaplan holds a master's degree in education from the University of California, Santa Cruz, and received his bachelor's degree in history from Yale University.
+Prior to joining the CBP, Jonathan taught law and United States history for seven years in Martinez, California, where he also served as chair of Alhambra High School's Social Science Department.
+Jonathan holds a master's degree in education from the University of California, Santa Cruz, and received his bachelor's degree in history from Yale University.

 Kristin Schumacher, POLICY ANALYST

 Kristin Schumacher joined the CBP as a policy analyst in February 2013.
-Prior to joining the CBP, Ms. Schumacher taught public policy and public administration courses in the School of Public Affairs at the University of Colorado Denver and held research positions with the University and the Feminist Majority Foundation.
+Prior to joining the CBP, Kristin taught public policy and public administration courses in the School of Public Affairs at the University of Colorado Denver and held research positions with the University and the Feminist Majority Foundation.
 She also worked in fundraising and development with the Colorado AIDS Project in Denver.
-Ms. Schumacher received a Ph.D. in public affairs from the University of Colorado Denver and a master’s degree in social work with an emphasis in policy and administration from the University of Texas, Austin.
+Kristin received a Ph.D. in public affairs from the University of Colorado Denver and a master’s degree in social work with an emphasis in policy and administration from the University of Texas, Austin.

-Janice Selby joined the CBP as office manager in August of 2008.
-Ms. Selby received her bachelor's degree in communications from San Jose State University.
+Janice Selby has been the CBP's director of operations since February 2014 and has been with the organization since 2008.
+Janice received her bachelor's degree in communications from San Jose State University.

 Jean Ross, EXECUTIVE DIRECTOR, 1995-2012

 Jean Ross served as the first executive director of the California Budget Project (CBP) from January 1995 until March 2012.
 She is currently the US Program Officer for Transparent, Effective, and Accountable Government at the Ford Foundation.
-Prior to joining the CBP, Ms. Ross served as Principal Consultant to the Assembly Revenue and Taxation Committee; Senior Consultant to the Assembly Human Services Committee; and Assistant Research Director of the Service Employees International Union in Washington, DC, where she was responsible for coordinating the union's research on tax, budget, and employment policy issues.
-Ms. Ross served on the Board of the Washington, DC-based Institute on Taxation and Economic Policy and the Advisory Board of the Tax Policy Center, a joint project of the Urban Institute and Brookings Institution.
-Ms. Ross is a frequent speaker on fiscal and economic policy issues and has published numerous reports and articles.
-Ms. Ross graduated from the University of California, Santa Cruz and has a master's degree in city and regional planning from the University of California, Berkeley.
+Prior to joining the CBP, Jean served as Principal Consultant to the Assembly Revenue and Taxation Committee; Senior Consultant to the Assembly Human Services Committee; and Assistant Research Director of the Service Employees International Union in Washington, DC, where she was responsible for coordinating the union's research on tax, budget, and employment policy issues.
+Jean served on the Board of the Washington, DC-based Institute on Taxation and Economic Policy and the Advisory Board of the Tax Policy Center, a joint project of the Urban Institute and Brookings Institution.
+She is a frequent speaker on fiscal and economic policy issues and has published numerous reports and articles.
+Jean graduated from the University of California, Santa Cruz and has a master's degree in city and regional planning from the University of California, Berkeley.